PimiTree/datepicker/README.md

 1. Option `disableExpiredDates` must set the `preventPastMonthNavigation` to true by default, core
 2. Shift fill up day slots elements down if first day of month 0
 3. Option: `mondayIsFirstDayOfWeek` boolean, core
-4. `disableExpiredDates` must effect on the time slots
+4. `disableExpiredTime` must effect on the time slots
+5. `tz` must effect on dates and timeslots